Best of Live (1996–2005)

-Best Of Live (1996–2005) is a live album released by Serbian heavy metal band Kraljevski Apartman reconsisting of the band's finest works and presenting an aspect of the band's live appearance.
+Best Of Live (1996–2005) is a live album released by Serbian heavy metal band, Kraljevski Apartman, consisting of the band's finest works and presenting an aspect of the band's live appearance.
 The band members wanted to celebrate the first decade of the band's existence by recording a live performance and releasing it on CD and DVD formats.
 This resulted the release of this CD and DVD 10 godina sa vama - Live SKC.

 Track listing

 All songs were written by Zoran Zdravković except where noted.